 So, my life has been eventful to say the least.
 I was born to parents who were emotionally unequipped for the challenges of parenthood; I spent a lot of time alone, depressed, and confused; and now as a wife and mother I’m trying to figure out who I am and what my purpose is in this world.
 And you know what?
 I am absolutely not unique.
 I am exactly the same as billions who have come before me and the billions who will come after me.
 There’s nothing special about my individual story except that it is mine and no will ever live one exactly like it ever again.

-The point is, I DID live it, and through all of the trauma, tears, violemce, and fear, I learned things.
-I promised myself at 14 in a deep, depressive state that I wouldn’t forget what it felt like to be a scare, lonely teenager.
+The point is, I DID live it, and through all of the trauma, tears, violence, and fear, I learned things.
+I promised myself at 14 in a deep, depressive state that I wouldn’t forget what it felt like to be a scared, lonely teenager.
 If I can use my pain to help guide other who have faced similar struggles, than maybe in some fucked-up, twisted way, it was all worth it.

 So, with that in mind, here are some questions that I ponder when I find myself stressing out and just generally not feeling very zen: